anoma/namada-interface/specs/packages/sdk.md

 ## About wallet storage

 At the moment, the client of the Sdk is responsible for keeping storage in sync with the Sdk's wallet instance.
 What does that mean?
-The Anoma extension has its own key storage, which is modified by user actions.
+The Namada extension has its own key storage, which is modified by user actions.
 Every time the extension storage changes (for example, when a new address is derived), we must manually sync the extension and Sdk wallet storage using functions provided by `wallet` module.
 This is something that will most likely change in the future.